ballerina-platform/ballerina-release/release-notes/swan-lake-alpha3-release-note.md

 - Ballerina Shell now supports cyclic type definitions and list binding patterns.

-- Ballerina Shell now preserves qualifiers such as the `final` qualifier of a variable declaration.
+- The Ballerina Shell now preserves qualifiers such as the `final` qualifier of a variable declaration.

 ##### Debugger